All posts

 end

 Faker gives you fine-grained control, and factory libraries like Factory Bot handle direct associations (like :team above).
 The tradeoff: complex multi-level dependency chains are still defined in code, and when the schema changes, the factory definitions break just like seed files.
-The output also tends to be nonsensical — "Handcrafted Granite Chips" doesn't help you debug a failing checkout test.
+The output also tends to be nonsensical — "Handcrafted Granite Chips" doesn't help you debug a failing checkout test, and "Billion mouth support feeling prove town cold" in a product_description column is noise that hides real bugs instead of exposing them.

 If you'd rather not maintain factory definitions that break on every migration, schema-aware generation reads your live schema and handles the full dependency chain automatically.